Select travel dates to see prices

 • Construction of enclosure “furniture” and enrichments

-• Clearing vegetation, litter and snares on the nature reserve
+• Clearing vegetation, litter and snares on area surrounding the property

 • Reporting any injured monkeys in the enclosures to the management